umama-khanam/DiceGameChallenge/README.md

 - 🌐 Responsive and clean UI using HTML & CSS
 - ⚙️ Simple JavaScript logic for random number generation and DOM Manipulation.

-## A screenshot preview of the DiceGame-
+##📸 A screenshot preview of the DiceGame-
 https://github.com/umama-khanam/DiceGameChallenge/blob/main/screencapture-127-0-0-1-5500-Dicee-Game-Challenge-dicee-html-2025-05-07-04_53_41.png

-## 📸 link to the DiceGameChallenge-
+## Link to the DiceGameChallenge-
  https://umama-khanam.github.io/DiceGameChallenge/